c42f/Gameoji/README.md

 * `gnome-terminal` on ubuntu 18.04 needs some hacks to correctly render the width of certian emoji characters, including the brick emoji `🧱`.
 For other terminal emulators, alternative hacks might be needed.
+* The style of emoji glyphs in your installed fonts will affect the look of this game a lot.

 * After playing this game for some time (perhaps 1/2 an hour) both `gnome-terminal` and `xfce-term` seem to use all system memory!
 Perhaps this is due to some misconfiguration on my part, or perhaps they have a true memory leak.
-* The style of emoji glyphs in your installed fonts will affect the look of this game a lot.
+Use `gnome-terminal --disable-factory` to avoid crashing your other terminal windows!